123inkt/symfony-trace-bundle/README.md

 ## Messenger Integration

-When enabled, the full trace data of the dispatcher process, will be added to the `Envelope` of the message.
+By default, the full trace data of the dispatcher process, will be added to the `Envelope` of the message.
 On the consumer side the trace data will be applied to the running consumer process.
 Once the `Envelope` has been handled, the values will be reset to the original values of the consumer process (if any).

 ## Twig Integration

 By default, this bundle will add a global `trace_id` and `transaction_id` function to your twig environment.
-To disable this set `enable_twig` to `false` in the bundle configuration.
+To disable this set `twig->enabled` to `false` in the bundle configuration.

 Here's an example of a template.